Colleges listed in alphabetical order.

 Jiann-Ping Hsu College of Public Health

-The Jiann-Ping Hsu College of Public Health is one of the nine colleges that comprise Georgia Southern University and is accredited by the Council on Education for Public Health.
-The mission of the JPHCOPH is to improve health, eliminate health disparities and health inequities of rural communities and underserved populations globally through excellence in teaching, public health workforce development, research, scholarship, professional service and community engagement.
+The Jiann-Ping Hsu College of Public Health (JPHCOPH) is one of 10 colleges that comprise Georgia Southern University, a multi-campus institution with campuses in Statesboro, Savannah and Hinesville.
+The mission of the JPHCOPH is to improve health, eliminate health disparities and health inequities of rural communities and underserved populations globally through excellence in teaching, public health workforce development, research, scholarship, professional service, and community engagement.
+JPHCOPH is accredited by the Council on Education for Public Health.

 For more information, visit GeorgiaSouthern.edu/jphcoph.